stayfresh

-Pattern: Direct agents to emulate specific engineering styles and values by anchoring to recognized names in the field.
+pattern: agents were directed to emulate specific engineering styles and values by anchoring to recognized names in the field.

-LLMs have absorbed the public writing, talks, and code of well-known engineers.
-This knowledge can be probed and leveraged—without web access—to shape agent behavior toward specific styles and quality standards.
+llms had absorbed the public writing, talks, and code of well-known engineers. that training signal could be probed and used, without web access, to shape agent behavior toward specific styles and quality standards.

-1. Name a practitioner whose style matches the desired output
+1. a practitioner got named whose style matched the desired output.

-2. Tell the agent to emulate their values and craft
+2. the agent got told to emulate their values and craft.

-3. The agent draws on training data to approximate that style
+3. the agent drew on training data to approximate that style.

-This works because LLMs encode patterns from public artifacts—blog posts, conference talks, open-source contributions—associated with named individuals.
+this worked because llms encoded patterns from public artifacts (blog posts, conference talks, open-source contributions) associated with named individuals.

 Emulate the craft and values of React Native product engineers like